Healthdirect Free Australian health advice you can count on.

 How is PID treated?

-If you have severe PID symptoms (fever, nausea, vomiting) or are pregnant your doctor may recommend that you go to hospital for treatment with intravenous (IV) antibiotics.
+If you have severe PID symptoms — such as fever or vomiting — or if you are pregnant, your doctor may recommend that you have intravenous (IV) antibiotics (given through a tube into your vein) in hospital.

-You can take paracetamol and NSAIDs for pain.
+You can take paracetamol and anti-inflammatory medicines (NSAIDs) for pain.
+Ask your pharmacist for advice on pain relief medicines.
 Be sure you rest while you are recovering.

 Your current sexual partner should also be tested and treated.
-Avoid sex for at least one week after treatment, and until your partner has had a course of treatment.
-If you or your partner/s are diagnosed with an STI, your previous sexual partners may need to get checked.
+Avoid sex for at least one week after treatment.
+If you or your partner or partners are diagnosed with an STI, your previous sexual partners may also need to get checked.

 Let Them Know is a free notification service for people who have been diagnosed with an STI to easily let their sexual partners know they might be at risk.

-Your doctor or nurse can also help you with how to contact trace your sexual partners.
+Your doctor or nurse can also help you with how to contact your sexual partners.

 What are the complications of PID?